 Instructions

-- In a large enough bowl, with the help of a Hand whisk, whick together sugar and egg yolk until slightly fluffy for about 1-2 minutes
+- In a large enough bowl, using a Hand whisk, whisk together sugar and egg yolk until slightly fluffy for about 1-2 minutes.

-- Whisk in corn starch, flour, and vanilla with until thoroughly incorporated and have a smooth paste
+- Whisk in the cornstarch, flour, and vanilla until thoroughly incorporated and have a smooth paste.

-- Bring milk to boil in a saucepan on medium heat then remove it as soon as it starts simmering.
-Make sure it is simmering but not crazy boiling
+- Heat milk in a saucepan on medium heat, then remove it as soon as it starts simmering.
+Make sure it is just simmering and not boiling.

 - Pour the mixture back into the saucepan and cook on medium heat for a few minutes until it thickens.
-Concretely it is approximately 1 min after the first boil.
-It might get lumpy first, don't worry just keep whisking and the cream will get smooth and glossy.
-It's worth to keep a good quality (so that the milk won't burn in it) small/medium sized saucepan for making pastry cream only
+Concretely, it is approximately 1 min after the first boil.
+It might get lumpy first, don't worry, just keep whisking and the cream will get smooth and glossy.

-- Add in room temperature soft butter and mix with a Rubber spatula until completely incorporated.
-It is worth to add the butter in 3 stages and mix well after each addition.
+- Add in room temperature, softened butter chunk by chunk, and mix with a Rubber spatula until completely incorporated.
+It is worth adding the butter in 3 stages, mixing well after each addition.

-- Pastry cream needs to completely cool before using it for desserts.
-Place the cream into a shallow bowl and cover the entire surface with plastic wrap to avoid skin forming on top.
-Store in fridge for 2-3 days
+- The pastry cream needs to be completely cool before being used for desserts.
+Place the cream in a shallow bowl and cover the entire surface with plastic wrap to avoid skin forming on top.

 - Once cooled, you may need to whisk the pastry cream again to get a smooth texture.
-Make sure you do not over mix it as it can get runny.
-Give it a few whisk only until smooth.
-Use it to fill tarts, eclairs, cakes etc
+Do not overmix it, as it can get runny.
+Give it a few whisks until smooth.
+Use it to fill tarts, eclairs, cakes.

 Notes